 Omega-3 fatty acids seem to support health in many ways.
 For example, these important fatty acids seem to be able to make a positive contribution when it comes to preventing mascular degeneration.
 This condition, usually abbreviated to MD, can occur under the influence of a disease or hereditary factors.
 However, the exact cause of this disease is not always clear.

 In addition to the aforementioned causes, the condition also appears to have a number of risk factors.
 This includes smoking and sunlight and possibly high cholesterol and alcohol consumption.

 MD occurs in several variants.
 In the first place, this condition of the eyes reveals itself in a wet and a dry version.
 In addition, a distinction can be made between, on the one hand, variants that develop at a young age and those that occur with increasing age.
 The first variant is also called juvenile MD, the second senile (or age-related) MD.

-This effect is mainly related to the consumption of DHA, since this fatty acid is in large quantities in the retina and keeps it in condition.
-Research also supports the proposition that fatty acids of the omega-3 type promote the health of the eye and help prevent dehydration.
+This effect is mainly related to the consumption of DHA, since this fatty acid is in large quantities in the retina and keeps it in good condition.
+Research also supports the proposition that the fatty acids in omega-3 type promote the health of the eye and help prevent dehydration.
 Dry eyes are relatively fragile and can lead to various ailments.
-The mentioned fatty acids contribute to the production of tear fluid, which prevents dehydration.22.
-American Medical Association
+The fatty acids contribute to the production of tear fluid, which prevents dehydration (16).

 VITAMIN | A

 The body makes vitamin A from pigments including ß-carotene, Hydroxyl carotenoids and fatty acids.
 Vitamin A allows the eyes to adjust to twilight.
 Vitamin A also ensures proper functioning of the immune and autoimmune system, so that one does not get sick and plays an important role in children's growth.
 A vitamin A deficiency can cause night blindness and even blindness.